joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

   is some documentation on different joins.
-* [Table Indicies](http://en.wikipedia.org/wiki/Database_index) are a concept in database design where sorted indicies of a table can be cached to improve performance of particular quieries on a table.
+* [Table Indicies](http://en.wikipedia.org/wiki/Database_index) are a concept in database design where sorted indicies of a table can be cached to improve performance of particular queries on a table.
 * [Views](http://dev.mysql.com/doc/refman/5.0/en/create-view.html) in
   SQL act as temporary tables, able to both simplify queiries in MySQL as well as abstract the end user from the underlying implementation